Production Date vs Expiry Date vs PAO: What Batch Code Results Mean

 A decoded production date tells you when the product was made.
-It does not automatically tell you when the product expires after opening, how long it stayed in the warehouse, or whether storage conditions were poor.
-Those decisions require more context.
+It does not automatically tell you when the product expires after opening, how long it sat in storage, or whether the formula is still in good condition.
+Those decisions require production date, unopened shelf life, and PAO to be read together.

 What production date actually tells you